Staff Privacy Notice

 We do not share information about you without your consent unless the law and our policies allow us to do so.

 We may share your personal information with the following organisations who are also Data Controllers.

 |We are required to share information about our workforce members with our local authority (LA) pursuant to s 5 the Education (Supply of Information about the School Workforce) (England) Regulations 2007 and amendments|

-The DfE collects and processes personal data relating to those employed by schools (including Multi Academy Trusts) and local authorities that work in state funded schools (including all maintained schools, all academies and free schools and all special schools including Pupil Referral Units and Alternative Provision).
+The DfE collects and processes personal data relating to those employed by schools (including Multi Academy Trusts) and local authorities that work in state funded schools (including maintained schools, academies and free schools and special schools including Pupil Referral Units and Alternative Provision).